 Saturday, September 23, 2006

-Christian Albert Theodore Billroth (Teddy-boy to his friends) is one of the main inventors of abdominal surgery.
+Christian Albert Theodor Billroth was one of the inventors of abdominal surgery.
 Born in the 1820s, he was working with a clean slate: everything he tried was the first time it had been done.
-My mind can hardly encompass what that must have been like; and not only in terms of technique.
+My mind can hardly encompass what that must have been like, and not only in terms of technique.
 He had at his disposal the most minimal of anesthesia, few (and often home-made) tools, no IV fluids, no antibiotics.
 Not to mention an uncovered voluminous beard.
 It's amazing.
 And whereas it's true that (as my mentor said) the patient, ultimately, takes all the risk, still men such as he had a kind of bravery that I find astounding; not to mention provocative of envy.

 because it is the most "natural," if you will.
 (I know I will.)
 But hooking to the duodenum is limited by the fact that it (the duodenum) is fairly-well fixed in place; so if the gastric remnant can't be pulled down there easily, you have to close off the duodenal stump and bring the closest bit of small intestine up to the stomach.
 That's a Billroth 2 operation: